-Cannery Row/Ocean Dock Survey Area
+Cannery Row/Ferry Terminal Survey Area

-The present-day ferry terminal site was the location of the Ocean Dock owned by the CR&NWRR, which was the only deep-water port in Cordova at the time (Figure 5).
-Entities operating at Cannery Row have included the Pioneer Packing Co., the New England Fish Company, and the more recent Morpac Cannery.
+The present-day ferry terminal site and a historic cannery complex make up this survey area that was delineated by grouping buildings with similar functions that are located along the waterfront (Figure 5).
 The survey area includes one proposed historic district.
 There are currently 27 AHRS designations within the proposed Ocean Dock Historic District that date from 1905 to 1950.
 The Castle Inn is also individually listed in the NRHP.
-Historic themes within this survey area are associated with fishing, canning/packing, and shipping marine products and reflect the daily operations of the canneries.
+The Copper River Highway was extended north to this location in 1973.
+Historic themes within this survey area are associated with transportation, fishing, canning/packing, and shipping marine products and reflect the daily operations of the canneries.

 Figure 5.
-Cannery Row/Ocean Dock Map.
+Cannery Row/Ferry Terminal Map.